kimberleyyyyy/sbc_bg_kim/babel-builders-en.md

   - If the **Messenger of God** has one or more Divine Punishment cards, they must "give them to the Master."
   - If a **Zealot** has two or more Divine Punishment cards, they must "give them to the Master" but keep one card.
 - **Master's Handling of Divine Punishment Cards**:
+  - If a Divine Punishment card is received, the Master must exchange it with one card from their hand.
+However, the Master's behavior changes based on their role:
+    - **Architect**
-  - If the Master receives any Divine Punishment cards, they must swap one of their own cards with it, making them a Zealot.
+      The moment the Master (Architect) receives a Divine Punishment card, they immediately become a Zealot.
-  - The Master cannot swap Divine Punishment cards already in their hand.
+    - **Messenger of God**
+      Receiving a Divine Punishment card does not change the Messenger of God’s role.
+The Messenger can use the received Divine Punishment card to pass it to a new Master in the following Construction Phases, increasing their allies (Zealots).
+    - **Zealot**
+      Receiving a Divine Punishment card does not change the Zealot's role.
+The Zealot can use the received Divine Punishment card to pass it to a new Master in the following Construction Phases, increasing their allies (Zealots).
+Note that if the Zealot already holds a Divine Punishment card in their hand, that card cannot be exchanged.
-  - If the Master holds only Divine Punishment cards, they reveal them, resulting in an instant **Messenger of God/Zealot team victory** (known as **Divine Punishment Confirmation**).
+  - If, by chance, the Master has only Divine Punishment cards in their hand (meaning there are no other cards to exchange), all Divine Punishment cards are revealed, and the Messenger of God/Zealot team wins immediately (**Divine Punishment Confirmation**).
-  - If the Master receives two or more Divine Punishment cards in a single phase, they reveal all received Divine Punishment cards, resulting in a **Messenger of God/Zealot team victory** (**Divine Punishment Confirmation**).
+  - If the Master receives two or more Divine Punishment cards in a single Construction Phase, all received Divine Punishment cards are revealed, and the Messenger of God/Zealot team wins immediately (**Divine Punishment Confirmation**).
 - **Handling of Seal Cards**:
   - The Master may play Seal cards during the construction phase, though they have no effect (discarded).